Chwilka...

 • Different risk profiles — lower fire risk in newer models, higher repair costs for minor collisions

 If you're transitioning your fleet to EVs, discuss this with your insurer early.
 Some companies, notably Warta and Allianz, have developed specific EV fleet products.
+For broader context on protecting your business assets, see our complete guide to business insurance in Poland.

 Why Work With a Broker for Fleet Insurance?